-Godinton Primary School recognises the specific risks that can be posed by mobile phones and cameras and in accordance with KCSIE 2021 and EYFS 2021 has appropriate policies in place that are shared and understood by all members of the school community.
+Godinton Primary School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and pupils.
 Further information regarding the specific approaches relating to this can be found in the school's online safety policy, acceptable usage policy and digital images policy.
 These can be found on the school network and on the board in the staff room.